muratk3n/thirdwave/en/2014/06/the-culture-code.md

 that experience lies on the axis (a little painful, overwhelmingly joyful, and so on)....
-Every culture is composed of an endless number of archetypes and of the tensions between each archetype and an opposing one.
+Every culture is composed of an endless number of archetypes and of the tensions between each archetype and an opposing one...

+US

 For example, one of the primary tensions in the American culture is the one between freedom and prohibition.

 <a name='france'/>